-Case XI.-Thomas Maynard, a little boy, was sent to the Dispensary on account of a piece of slate pencil having been accidentally forced into the ear.
+Case X. Thomas Maynard, a little boy, was sent to the Dispensary on account of a piece of slate-pencil having been accidentally forced into the ear.
 The consequent pain was very acute, and it was attended with great swelling of the parts.
 With some difficulty the exciting cause was removed by the forceps, upon which the symptoms subsided.

-Case XII.-John Morgan, a carpenter, aged 63, was recommended in consequence of having received a violent blow from the falling of some timber.
+Case XI.
+John Morgan, a carpenter, aged 63, was recommended in consequence of having received a violent blow from the falling of some timber.
 The concussion was considerable; and when taken up he was insensible, while blood was copiously discharged from the ear.
 He was unable to follow his employment for six months, but recovered under the treatment pursued at the Dispensary in a few weeks.

 Deafness sometimes arises from a very simple cause, which being frequently overlooked, the case becomes protracted, and sometimes causes alarm.
 I allude to the accumulation of inspissated or hardened cerumen.
 Cases often present themselves at the Dispensary in which the deafness has been long continued, and considered as a permanent complaint; whereas the whole affair consists in nothing more than what has been now mentioned.
 The accumulation takes place at the inner extremity of the meatus, and occurs at every age, frequently from the most trivial causes.
 The state of the secretion, at the same time, undergoes a considerable change; and the case is not unfrequently confounded with nervous deafness, and other affections of the auditory organ.

-In every part of the body whence a secretion or excretory matter is expelled, there is a muscle for the performance of this function, the most familiar examples of which we have in the sphincters; and sometimes the apparatus for this purpose is combined, if not even complicated.
-But with regard to the ceruminous secretion from the ear, physiologists have supposed that it is propelled in the healthy state by the action of mastication; while in the unhealthy state (a state which refers rather to the secretion itself than to the organs) artificial interference is required for its removal.
+Lether all tolerand ceruminous secretion from the ear, physiologists have supposed that it is propelled in the healthy state by the action of mastication; while in the unhealthy state (a state which refers rather to the secretion itself than to the organs) artificial interference is required for its removal.
 Be this as it may, cases of the nature in question require that the ear should be inspected, by which we shall often detect the cause of the inconvenience with great readiness.
 Having done this, relief may be almost as readily afforded, and the hearing at once restored.
 In this way people occasionally labour under deafness for a considerable time, with the notion that they are the subjects of an incurable infirmity-never imagining that an evil so serious depends upon so trifling a cause.
 Nor is it by any means a rare thing for the medical practitioner to join in the mistake, who adopts every remedy but the simple and proper one, and (as may be supposed) adopts them in vain.
 It is sometimes amusing to find what a little matter is necessary to effect a cure after the patient has gone the round of professional advice and treatment in vain.